GautierLearnsProgramming/AutoMining/README.md

 Paths sections can contain as many of the four different instructions as you want, the ship will execute them all in order.
 Note that the name of each instruction has to be different, so if you want your path to contain three different move commands, you will have to name them, for example, move0, move1, move2.

 [flightPlan]:
 Here, you define the flight plan for your ship, so the ship will execute the corresponding paths, in order.
 This means that you can have more paths stored in memory than you will actually execute.
 The ship will stay docked for 15 in game seconds between each path in order to unload the cargo it may have acquired.
+It will return to your base for unloading (by executing the instructions is baseDock/Undock) between every path.

 <h4> Recap </h4>